Classical Verification of Quantum Computations in Linear Time: Technical Overview

-For simplicity we make the dependency of $\ket{\varphi}$ on $K$ implicit and make the dependency on $\Theta$ explicit.
-We want to design tests that allow the client to verify \eqref{eq:25to} actually has the form of \eqref{eq:24to} (if we only consider the phases); but there is quite a big gap between them.
-To understand how our tests bridge the gap between \eqref{eq:24to} and \eqref{eq:25to}, we define the following two forms of states.
-The first is the \emph{pre-phase-honest form}, which is a semi-honest form, and additionally, for each branch indexed by $\vec{b}$ in \eqref{eq:25to}, the state should be determined only by the honest joint phase:
+We have designed tests that aim at allowing the client to verify \eqref{eq:25to} actually has the form of \eqref{eq:20} (if we only consider the phases); but there is quite a big gap between them.
+To understand how our tests bridge the gap between \eqref{eq:20} and \eqref{eq:25to}, we define the following two forms of states.
+The first is the \emph{pre-phase-honest form}, which is a basis-honest form, and additionally, for each branch indexed by $\vec{b}$ in \eqref{eq:25to}, the state should be determined only by the honest joint phase.
+As before we assume the client holds a tuple of key pairs $K$ and a tuple of phase pairs $\Theta$.